Leslie Cagan: Career

+In the mid-1990s and early 2000s, Cagan served on the national board of directors of Pacifica Radio (representing Pacifica's New York station, WBAI), including a brief term in the late 1990s as the interim board chair.

-In 2002, Cagan was among the founders of United for Peace and Justice, a left-wing coalition of more than 1,300 international and U.S.-based organizations opposed to what they describe as "our government's policy of permanent warfare and empire-building."
+In 2002, Cagan was among the founders of United for Peace and Justice, a left-wing coalition of more than 1,300 international and U.S.-based organizations opposed to what they described as "our government's policy of permanent warfare and empire-building."
 The organization was founded in the months preceding the 2003 invasion of Iraq.
-An opponent of military intervention, Cagan is strongly opposed to U.S. military forces staying in Iraq.
+An opponent of military intervention, Cagan was strongly opposed to U.S. military forces staying in Iraq.
 Her view of Iraqi insurgents fighting U.S.-led coalition forces: "What I do think is legitimate is that people who are being occupied would find a way to work against that occupation.
 If you call that an insurgency, then so be it."
 In regards to U.S. relations with Israel, Cagan had described U.S. funds as going "to help maintain the deadly Israeli occupation of Palestinian territories."

-Cagan co-founded the Committees of Correspondence for Democracy and Socialism, a socialist group that left the Communist Party, following the dissolution of the Soviet Union.
-In 1997, she was an organizer for the 14th annual World Festival of Youth and Students.
-Cagan is a member of the New York Committee to Free the Cuban Five, an advocacy group seeking the release of five Cubans convicted in 2001 of spying on Cuban American exiles and U.S. military bases for Fidel Castro.
+Cagan was a member of the New York Committee to Free the Cuban Five, an advocacy group seeking the release of five Cubans convicted in 2001 of spying on Cuban American exiles and U.S. military bases for Fidel Castro.
 In reference to peace activism, Cagan has said, "We have so much to learn from the history of the Communist Party about how this work has been done."

 In 2004, Cagan was included in Out magazine's annual list of the 100 most influential LGBT people.

+Personal life

-She lives in Brooklyn, New York, with her partner, author and activist Melanie Kaye/Kantrowitz (d.
+Cagan lives in Brooklyn, New York, with her partner, author and activist Melanie Kaye/Kantrowitz (d.
 2018), founding director of Jews for Racial & Economic Justice.